 - a.
-Member bodiesParticipating experts should review the comments on M-set and reach conclusion for each ideograph. - b.
-If there is no positive decision on an M-set ideograph, it will be moved to D-setwithdrawn.
-Again, no character will be moved from D-set to M-set at this stage.
-Ideographs may only be moved from M-set to D-set if problems are found. - b. - c.
-With the approval of the majority of IRG member bodies, M-set is considered frozen as the new ideograph extension set to be submitted to WG2.
-The IRG technical editorchief editor with the help of the ISO/IEC 10646 project editor will prepare the submission in accordance with Section 2.6 of this document.
+Participating experts should review the comments on M-set and reach conclusion for each ideograph. - b.
+If there is no positive decision on an M-set ideograph, it will be withdrawn. - c.
+With the approval of the majority of IRG reviewers, M-set is considered frozen as the new ideograph extension set to be submitted to WG2.
+IRG chief editor with the help of the ISO/IEC 10646 project editor will prepare the submission in accordance with Section 2.6 of this document.

-Once M-set is frozen as completed for submission to WG2, records of characters in the D-set will no longer be maintained by the IRG.
+Once M-set is frozen as completed for submission to WG2, records of characters in the D-set will no longer be maintained by IRG.
 Characters remained in the D-set can be re-submitted in future extensions if pending problems are solved.